singhvidushi/portfolio/finalproject2.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

+Through comprehensive data analysis, I’ve looked at the genre offerings on each platform and how they’ve evolved over time.
+Whether you're into drama, sci-fi, documentaries, or kids' shows, my visualizations will show you which platform has the most content in your favorite genres.

 #### **4. Dynamic Genre Dashboard Overview**
+In a world where content is endless, time shouldn’t be wasted figuring out where to watch.
+Let this data guide your streaming journey and ensure that you’re watching what you love on the platform that suits you best.
 > The **Dynamic Genre Dashboard** allows users to select any genre, such as Comedy, Drama, Action, or others, and see how streaming platforms compare in terms of content offerings.
 The dashboard is interactive, featuring several key sections:
 >
 > - **Bar Chart for Genre Titles**: This bar chart updates based on the selected genre, displaying the total number of titles available on Netflix, Amazon Prime, Hulu, and Disney+.
 It helps users quickly identify which platform has the most content for their chosen genre.